 - salt & pepper to taste

 - Peel and chop the acorn squash into small cubes.
-Remove the ends and slice carrots evenly and similar sizes of the acorn squash cubes.
+Remove the ends and slice carrots evenly and try to keep in similar sizes of the acorn squash cubes.
 This will help aid in cooking consistently.

-- In a large soup pot, add the olive oil, squash and carrots.
-Heat over medium low heat and saute for about 10 minutes to soften the squash and carrots a bit.
+- In a large soup pot or dutch oven, add the olive oil, squash and carrots.
+Heat over medium heat and sauté for about 10 minutes to soften the squash and carrots a bit.
 Stir occasionally.

 - Add the chicken broth and sea salt, allow to simmer on low until reduced by half, about 40 minutes.

 - Once the vegetables are cooked through, remove from heat and allow to rest for about 15 minutes.
 Very carefully, add a little bit at a time to a blender.
 Blend until smooth.
 Add the heavy cream and butter a little at a time and continue to blend until smooth and incorporated.

 - Season with sea salt and fresh cracked black pepper to taste.